 The vomer has two surfaces.
 On each surface, it presents a prominent oblique groove for the nasopalatine nerve and vessels called the nasopalatine groove.

 The isolated bone has four borders: anterior, posterior, superior, and inferior.
 The thickest border is the superior border which possesses a deep furrow between projecting alae, which fits the rostrum of the body of the sphenoid bone.

 The vomer articulates with four facial bones (two maxillae and two palatine bones) and two neurocranial bones (sphenoid bone and ethmoid bones).
 The inferior border of the vomer articulates with the maxillae and the palatine bones.
 The superior border articulates with the sphenoid bone.
 The anterior border articulates with the perpendicular plate of the ethmoid bone and the nasal septal cartilage.
-The posterior border, however, is not attached to any bones but soft tissue, making it one of the few bones of the skull which does not fully articulate to other bones.
+The posterior border, however, is not attached to any bones, making it one of the few bones of the skull which does not fully articulate to other bones.
 This border separates the posterior nasal apertures or choanae.

 Test your knowledge on the bones of the skull with this quiz.